Start Printed Page 6497

 Food and Nutrition Service (FNS), USDA.

-Written comments must be submitted on or before March 18, 2014.
+Written comments must be received on or before April 6, 2020.

 Start Further Info

 Requests for additional information or copies of this information collection should be directed to Anne Bartholomew, Chief, Nutrition Services Branch, Supplemental Food Programs Division, FNS, USDA, Braddock Metro Center, 1320 Braddock Place, Alexandria, VA 22314.
 Telephone: (703) 305-2746.

 End Further Info

 Start Supplemental Information

 Comments are invited on: (a) Whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions that were used; (c) ways to enhance the quality, utility, and clarity of the information to be collected; and (d) ways to minimize the burden of the collection of information on those who are to respond, including use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology.